Presented by Paystrubmakr.com By John Wolf and Tom Cullen CPA

-3 Ways to Calculate Your Tax Refund Using Your Pay Stub
+3 Ways to Calculate Your Tax Refund for 2020 Using Your Pay Stub

 Below is a list of the ways in which a person can calculate their refund just by using online resources, paycheck stubs, and IRS forms.

 - Online calculator tools

 If you want to do the estimation of your refund before you receive your W2, online calculator tools can generate this information for you in a few minutes.
 To get started, you simply need to fill in your demographic info – like your age, the state you live in, your filing status, whether you’re married, whether you’re claiming dependents and your number of exemptions.

 After this step, you can use your last paycheck stub to enter your taxable wages for the year.
 You can calculate your year-end taxable wages by adding your year-to-date taxable wages to any leftover taxable wages not included in the pay stub you are using.
 The same rule applies when it comes to social security and federal withholding.
 Use the year-to-date amount including any additional amount you paid throughout the year to determine the appropriate number to enter into the online calculator.
 2020-2021 federal income tax brackets